larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

    Return the name of the sound card used by this PCM object.

+..
+   Omitted by intention due to not really fitting the c'tor-based setup concept:

+   .. method:: PCM.getchannels()

+   Returns list of the device's supported channel counts.

+   .. method:: PCM.getratebounds()

+   Returns the card's minimum and maximum supported sample rates as a tuple of integers.

+   .. method:: PCM.getrates()

+   Returns the sample rates supported by the device.
+   The returned value can be of one of the following, depending on the card's properties:
+   * Card supports only a single rate: returns the rate
+   * Card supports a continuous range of rates: returns a tuple of the range's lower and upper bounds (inclusive)
+   * Card supports a collection of well-known rates: returns a list of the supported rates

+   .. method:: PCM.getformats()

+   Returns a dictionary of supported format codes (integers) keyed by their standard ALSA names (strings).

 .. method:: PCM.setchannels(nchannels)

    .. deprecated:: 0.9 Use the `channels` named argument to :func:`PCM`.